crs4/life_monitor/README.md

 The API key will be printed on the console.
 See the [CLI](#Command-line-interface) section for pointers on how to call it.

+### Registering LifeMonitor as a client application on WorkflowHub

+On the WorkflowHub web interface, click on the user name on the top right, then go to "My Profile"; on the profile page, click "Actions" on the right, then choose "API Applications"; now click on "New Application" on the right and fill out the form.
+Choose a name, set Redirect URI to https://localhost:8443/oauth2/auth/seek, activate Confidential and Scopes > Read.

+This can be done for any user (e.g., create a service user on the WorkflowHub), all that matters to LifeMonitor is the OAuth params (Client ID, Client Secret, etc.) provided after registration.

 ## Command line interface